mansour-asma22/ai-object-detection/readme.md

 ##  What It Detects

-YOLOv8 can detect more than 80 object classes, including:
+YOLOv8 can detect  80 object classes, including:

 | Category           | Examples                                |
 | ------------------ | --------------------------------------- |